andreafalzetti/andreafalzetti.github.io/_posts/2017-05-30-bundling-react-15-bootstrap-4-storybook-3-with-webpack-2.markdown

 For this reason, I was so euphoric to see that the starter-kit that I have chosen has decided to embrace Bootstrap too, which means that I finally have the chance to work with the latest version of Bootstrap: **4**.

-Although Bootstrap 4 is still in alpha version - it seemes stable enough for us to start using it, especially because [reactstrap](https://reactstrap.github.io/) appears to support it well and it has good support.
+Although Bootstrap 4 is still in alpha version - it seems stable enough for us to start using it, especially because [reactstrap](https://reactstrap.github.io/) appears to support it well and it has good support.

 ## Storybook